// Remove Clearing button

 Level B (HE Intermediate) Spanish 20

-In Stage 2, you will continue to study two languages and linguistics theory.
+In Stage 2, you will continue to further develop your skills in two languages as well as linguistics theory.
 You will also choose from a range of cultural modules related to the languages you are studying and optional linguistics modules.

 In addition, you will have the opportunity to study beginners’ modules in:

-• Catalan or Italian if you study Spanish
+• Catalan or Italian if you study French or Spanish

 • Dutch if you study German